Research

 [ Abstract | Draft Forthcoming ]

-Standard models of UI focus on how benefit generosity affects the average claim duration, assuming perfect take-up.
-Yet, benefit receipt is highly incomplete, with estimates of take-up among eligible workers below 50 percent in the United States.
-We show that take-up is an important margin of response: If benefits become more generous, more workers claim benefits in addition to claimants remaining on benefits for longer.
-Using a sample of likely eligible workers, we leverage a regression kink design to identify the causal effect of weekly benefit level on take-up and total benefit duration.
-Our results suggest a 10 percent increase in the weekly benefit leads to a 4.8 percent increase in take-up, which drives a 6.4 percent increase in total benefit duration.
-Previous work did not account for a take-up response and thus underestimated the fiscal externality associated with raising benefit levels.
-Endogenous take-up has implications for UI policy: the wedge between the optimal benefit level and full insurance doubles; the value of spending to raise the benefit level decreases by 20 cents for every $1.
+Standard models of unemployment insurance (UI) focus on how benefit generosity affects the average claim duration, while assuming perfect take-up.
+Yet, benefit receipt is highly incomplete with estimates of take-up among eligible workers below 50 percent in the United States.
+In this paper, we show take-up is an important margin of response: If benefits become more generous, more workers claim benefits in addition to claimants remaining on benefits for longer.
+Using a sample of likely eligible workers, we leverage a regression kink design to identify the causal effect of weekly benefit level on take-up and total benefits paid.
+Our results suggest a 10 percent increase in the weekly benefit leads to a 4.7 percent increase in take-up, which drives a 6.2 percent increase in total benefits paid.
+Previous work that focused only on claim duration did not account for this and thus underestimated the fiscal externality from raising benefit levels.
+These findings have important implications for policy: accounting for endogenous take-up reduces the optimal benefit level by 29 percent and lowers the value of additional spending to raise benefits by 27 percent.

 Working Papers